jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 29B Process for considering application under public tender for conditional exploration permit
 (1) This section applies if—
-  (a) a Tier 1 permit for exploration is offered for allocation by public tender under section 24(1); and (b) a tender made in response to the offer under section 24(1) states that it is to be considered in accordance with this section; and
+  (a) a Tier 1 permit for exploration is offered for allocation by public tender under section 24(1); and (ab) the offer specifies a date that is the latest acceptable reassessment date; and (b) a tender made in response to the offer under section 24(1) states that it is to be considered in accordance with this section; and
-  (c) the proposed work programme provided with the tender contains an exploration drilling committal date.
+  (c) the proposed work programme provided with the tender contains a reassessment date.
-(2) If this section applies, the Minister must, when considering whether to grant the permit to the tenderer, be satisfied of the matters set out in section 29A(2)﻿(b) and (d) only in relation to work that will be undertaken before the exploration drilling committal date.
+(2) If this section applies, the Minister must, when considering whether to grant the permit to the tenderer, be satisfied of the matters set out in section 29A(2)﻿(b) and (d) only in relation to work that will be undertaken before the reassessment date.
-(3) If a permit is granted in accordance with this section,— (a) work cannot be undertaken after the exploration drilling committal date unless, before that date,—
-    (i) the Minister has, upon application by the permit holder, satisfied himself or herself of the matters set out in section 29A(2)﻿(b) and (d) in relation to that work; and
+(3) If a permit is granted in accordance with this section, work cannot be undertaken after the reassessment date unless, before that date, the Minister has, on application by the permit holder, satisfied themselves of the matters set out in section 29A(2)﻿(b) and (d) in relation to that work.
-    (ii) the permit holder has committed, in accordance with the permit, to drilling for exploration purposes; and (b) the requirements of paragraph (a) are a condition of the permit.
 (4) For the purposes of subsection (3),—
   (a) section 29A(3) and (4) apply for the purposes of the Minister satisfying himself or herself; and (b) section 29A(2) to (4) must be read with all necessary modifications.
 (5) In this section,—
-  - **exploration drilling committal date** means the point in a work programme at which a permit holder must commit to drilling for exploration purposes or surrender the permit
   - **work** means work to be undertaken under a work programme for a permit.

 ### 29C Minister’s functions in relation to feedback from iwi or hapū when considering application